Beyoncé: Early life

-Beyoncé Giselle Knowles was born in Houston, Texas, on September 4, 1981.
+Beyoncé Giselle Knowles was born on September 4, 1981, in Houston, Texas.
 Her mother, Tina Knowles (née Beyoncé), was a hairdresser and salon owner, while her father, Mathew Knowles, was a sales manager at Xerox.
 Mathew is African-American, while Tina is Louisiana Creole with African, French, Irish, Breton, Norman, and Native American ancestry.
 Beyoncé's younger sister, Solange, is also a singer and actress.
 They are descendants of Acadian militia officer Joseph Broussard, who was exiled to French Louisiana after the expulsion of the Acadians.
 Both sisters also have Belgian ancestry from Hainaut Province, Wallonia.

 Beyoncé was raised within multiple religious traditions, attending both St. John's United Methodist Church and St. Mary of the Purification Catholic Church in Houston.
-Her first job as a child was sweeping hair and occasionally performing for customers at her mother's hair salon.
+Her first job was as a child, sweeping hair at her mother's hair salon, where she occasionally performed for customers.
 Beyoncé began her education at St. Mary's Catholic Montessori School, where she also took dance classes.
 Her vocals were discovered by her dance instructor, who began humming a song that Beyoncé completed.

 Beyoncé's interest in music and performing grew after she won a school talent show at the age of seven by singing John Lennon's "Imagine", winning against older competitors aged fifteen and sixteen.
-In 1990, nine-year-old Beyoncé enrolled in Parker Elementary School, a music magnet school in Houston, where she performed with the school's choir.
+In 1990, a nine-year-old Beyoncé enrolled in Parker Elementary School, a music magnet school in Houston, where she performed with the school's choir.
 She later attended the Kinder High School for the Performing and Visual Arts and subsequently Alief Elsik High School.
 Beyoncé was also a member of the choir at St. John's United Methodist Church, where she sang her first solo and was a soloist for two years.

 1990–2001: Early career and Destiny's Child

-In 1990, Beyoncé met singer LaTavia Roberson while in an audition for an all-girl entertainment group.
+In 1990, Beyoncé met singer LaTavia Roberson while at an audition for an all-girl entertainment group.
 Joined by Kelly Rowland two years later, the trio was placed in Girl's Tyme, a group that performed rap and dance routines on Houston's talent show circuit.
 In 1993, the group was entered in Star Search, the largest national talent show on television at the time.
 Competing in the show's singing category, the group lost the competition, which Beyoncé attributed to a poor song choice.
 After LeToya Luckett joined in 1993, Girl's Tyme continued performing as an opening act for established R&B girl groups.

 In 1995, Mathew left his job to manage the group, which halved the Knowles family's income, leading to them moving into separate apartments.
-The group was briefly signed by Elektra Records and later dropped; ensuing tensions led to a six-month separation of Beyoncé's parents.
+The group was briefly signed by Elektra Records and later dropped.
+Ensuing tensions led to a six-month separation of Beyoncé's parents.
 The Knowles family later reunited and the group secured a contract with Columbia Records, aided by talent scout Teresa LaBarbera Whites.